 The difference you find between Art Print Issues and nearly all other blogs listed on those ranking sites mentioned above is the others tell you how to make art, or provide news and insights about other artists, which I agree is interesting and useful, whereas I focus on helping you learn how to make money from your art.

 Change can be subtle, such as moving from oil to acrylic.
-It can also be drastic, such as some recent situations I encountered.
-A colleague where I work just quit her $ 50,000 year job with great benefits to move to Japan to teach English to Japanese school kids.
+It can also be drastic, such as in some recent situations I encountered.
+A colleague where I work just quit her $ 50,000-year job with great benefits to move to Japan to teach English to Japanese school kids.
 I asked her if she knew Japanese.
-She said no, because English is the only language spoken in the classroom.
+She said no because English is the only language spoken in the classroom.

-Another friend has planned a second trip to Bangkok to visit the American ex-pat community there with the intent of living there permanently.
+Another friend has organizeda second trip to Bangkok to visit the American ex-pat community there with the intent of living there permanently.
 A third acquaintance is back from ten days in Costa Rica and is trying to figure out how she can relocate there.

 I know more of you are like me in that we have no plans or enthusiasm for moving away from the comforts of our home, friends and family.
 However, that does not mean you can’t make big changes in your life.
 I am thinking about your art business.
 Are there things in your art career that could benefit from changes?